When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Abstract

 \section{Abstract}

-Time series extrinsic regression (TSER) refers to the task of predicting a continuous target variable from an input time series.
-It appears in many domains, including healthcare, finance, environmental monitoring, and engineering.
-In these settings, accurate predictions and trustworthy reasoning are both essential.
-Although state-of-the-art TSER models achieve strong predictive performance, they typically operate as black boxes, making it difficult to understand which temporal patterns drive their decisions.
-Post-hoc interpretability techniques, such as feature attribution, aim to to explain how the model arrives at its predictions, but often produce coarse, noisy, or unstable explanations.
-Recently, inherently interpretable approaches based on concepts, additive decompositions, or symbolic regression, have emerged as promising alternatives.
-However, these approaches remain limited: they require explicit supervision on the concepts themselves, often cannot capture interactions between time-series features, lack expressiveness for complex temporal patterns, and struggle to scale to high-dimensional multivariate data.
+{Time series extrinsic regression (TSER) aims to predict a continuous target variable from an input time series.
+It arises in domains such as healthcare, finance, environmental monitoring, and engineering, where both accuracy and interpretability are essential.
+Despite strong predictive performance, state-of-the-art TSER models typically operate as black boxes, making it difficult to understand which temporal patterns drive their predictions.
+Post-hoc explanation methods attempt to address this issue but often produce coarse, noisy, or unstable explanations.
+Inherently interpretable approaches based on additive decompositions or concepts offer an alternative, yet they often require concept supervision, struggle to capture multivariate interactions, and lack expressiveness for complex temporal patterns.

-To address these limitations, we propose MAGNETS (\textbf{M}ask-and-\textbf{AG}gregate \textbf{NE}twork for \textbf{T}ime \textbf{S}eries), an inherently interpretable neural architecture for TSER.
-MAGNETS learns a compact set of human-understandable concepts without requiring any annotations.
-Each concept corresponds to a learned, mask-based aggregation over selected input features, explicitly revealing both \textit{which} features drive predictions and \textit{when} they matter in the sequence.
-Predictions are formed as combinations of these learned concepts through a transparent, additive structure, enabling clear insight into the model's decision process.
+To address these limitations, we propose MAGNETS (Mask-and-Aggregate Networks for Time Series), an inherently interpretable neural architecture for TSER.
+MAGNETS learns a compact set of human-understandable concepts directly from data, without requiring concept annotations.
+Each concept corresponds to a learned, mask-based aggregation over selected input features, revealing both \textit{which} features influence the prediction and \textit{when} they matter.
+Predictions are expressed as transparent combinations of these concepts, yielding faithful, input-specific explanations by design.